gastonstat/harry-potter-data/README.md

     books stored in R-Data (binary) files—one file per book.

 -   [sentiment-lexicons/](sentiment-lexicons) contains a handful of
-    sentiment lexicons, also stored in R-Data (binary) files—one file per lexicon.
+    sentiment lexicons, stored in CSV files—one file per lexicon.

 ------------------------------------------------------------------------